 Stocking your food pantry is easy if you have all the money in the world.
-Stocking your pantry on a budget can be a little tricky.
+However, stocking your pantry on a budget can be a little tricky.

-There are some food items that are going to be better for your budget than others.
+Some food items are going to be better for your budget than others.

 I am using the term “pantry” loosely and really am just referring to your kitchen in general!